micnovak/ConfD-Doc/docs/quick-guides/NSO_ConfD/nso-confd.md

 ssh admin@127.0.0.1 -p 13022
 ```

-After the password (default `admin`), ConfD CLI is entered.
+After the password is entered (default `admin`), ConfD CLI prompt appears.
-Use `exit` command to exit he CLI
+Use `exit` command to exit the CLI.

 ## Create and configure ConfD device in NSO

 Once we have everything set-up, we can start configuring the ConfD example as NSO device.

 If you do not have ConfD example running from previous steps, start it in the *shell 1*:
 ```shell
 make clean all start
 ```

-after that, start  NSO in *shell 2*:
+after that, start  NSO in the *shell 2*:
 ```shell
 ncs --with-package-reload
 ```
 next, we can enter NSO CLI and configure the device.
-In *shell 3* run:
+In the *shell 3* run:
 ```shell
 ncs_cli -u admin -C
 ```
 we should see NSO CLI prompt like:
 ```shell
 admin connected from 127.0.0.1 using console on pc-test admin@ncs#
 ```

-we can check our package (`dhcpned`) is correctly loaded, type in *shell 3*:
+we can check our package (`dhcpned`) is correctly loaded, type in the *shell 3*:
 ```shell
 show packages
 ```
 the output should look like:
 ```shell
 admin@ncs# show packages
 packages package dhcpned-nc-1.0